 While I REALLY wanted to see the Infinity Mirrored Room at The Broad, unfortunately all tickets were sold out for the entire month of August.
 Apparently you could show up and put your name on the standby list, but we were too lazy to wait six hours… Instead, we went to see Urban Light at LACMA, which was just as cool as I’d imagined.
 My only wish is that we could have seen the lanterns all lit up at night!

 As a New Yorker visiting LA for the first time, I can confidently say that they are completely different lifestyles.
-While I think I’m still more of a New Yorker at heart, I love how in LA you can go from city to beach to mountains, all within a reasonable range.
+While I think I’m still more of a New Yorker at heart, I love how in LA you can go from city to beach to mountains, all within a short drive.
 Plus, the weather sure is hard to beat!
-I know I will absolutely miss the sun come winter in the East Coast.

 The last stop of our California road trip is San Diego — we’re only spending a day there before heading back to New York, so we’re thinking of just relaxing at the zoo.
 I haven’t been to the zoo in ten years (!!) and I’m definitely looking forward to it!
 I most likely won’t be blogging about San Diego, so this is will be my last post of the California Pacific Coast Highway series.
 Thank you so much for following along and traveling with me!
 I hope you enjoyed it as much as I did.